What is Xeriscape?

 Reducing water use can lower your water bill.
 Xeriscaping can also reduce maintenance costs and increase the beauty and value of your property.
 The Water Authority also offers money-saving rebates.

-Check out this interactive plant list tool created by the New Mexico Office of the State Engineer, for help in selecting low water use plants for your Xeriscape: http://wuc.ose.state.nm.us/Plants/home.jsp
+Interactive plant list tool from the New Mexico Office of the State Engineer: http://wuc.ose.state.nm.us/Plants/home.jsp

 Xeric Design Templates